Madness and (weak) normality: Introduction and notation

 \section{Introduction and notation}

-Two subsets $A,B\subseteq\omega$ are almost disjoint if $|A\cap B|<\omega$.
-A family $\cA\subseteq\cP(\omega)$ is almost disjoint (AD for short) if its elements are pairwise almost disjoint.
-We say that $\cA$ is maximal almost disjoint (MAD) if it is AD and maximal with respect to this property (equivalently, for every infinite $X\subseteq\omega$, there exists $A\in\cA$ such that $|A\cap X|=\omega$).
+Two subsets $A,B\subseteq\omega$ are \emph{almost disjoint} if $|A\cap B|<\omega$.
+A family $\cA\subseteq\cP(\omega)$ is \emph{almost disjoint} (AD for short) if its elements are pairwise almost disjoint.
+We say that $\cA$ is \emph{maximal almost disjoint} (MAD) if it is AD and maximal with respect to this property (equivalently, for every infinite $X\subseteq\omega$, there exists $A\in\cA$ such that $|A\cap X|=\omega$).

-Each AD family $\cA$ has naturally a topological space associated with it.
-The $\Psi$-space or the Mr\'owka-Isbell space associated to $\cA$ is denoted by $\Psi(\cA)$ and the underlying set is $\omega\cup\cA$, where the points in $\omega$ are isolated and for every $A\in\cA$, sets of the form $\{A\}\cup (A\setminus F)$ are basic neighborhoods for $A$, with $F$ ranging over all finite subsets of $\omega$.
+Each AD family $\cA$ has a topological space naturally associated with it.
+The \emph{$\Psi$-space} or the \emph{Mr\'owka-Isbell space} associated to $\cA$ is denoted by $\Psi(\cA)$ and the underlying set is $\omega\cup\cA$, where the points in $\omega$ are isolated and for every $A\in\cA$, sets of the form $\{A\}\cup (A\setminus F)$ are basic neighborhoods for $A$, with $F$ ranging over all finite subsets of $\omega$.

 It follows easily from the definition that $\Psi(\cA)$ is a separable, locally compact, zero dimensional, scattered, first countable Moore space (see \cite{mrowka1955completely} and \cite{tall1977set}).
-Despite their simplicity, almost disjoint families and their $\Psi$-spaces are a very central tool in set theoretic topology, since many important problems have an equivalent reformulation in the realm of $\Psi$-spaces.
-In particual, every separable hereditarily locally compact space is homeomorphic to a $\Psi$-space \cite{kannan1979hereditarily}.
+Despite their simplicity, almost disjoint families and their $\Psi$-spaces are central tools in set theoretic topology, since many important problems have an equivalent reformulation in the realm of $\Psi$-spaces.
+In particular, every separable hereditarily locally compact space is homeomorphic to a $\Psi$-space \cite{kannan1979hereditarily}.